-Melania Trump's American Dream
+Melania Trump: From soft-spoken schoolgirl to next first lady

 Melania was born in 1970 in what was then communist Yugoslavia, the daughter of textile worker Amalija and car salesman Viktor, who friends say bears a striking resemblance to her husband.

-"She was always very sophisticated, extremely well brought up in a very traditional way," recalls Jelancic, her former classmate and neighbor.
+"She was always very sophisticated, extremely well brought up in a very traditional way," recalls Jelancic prior to Wednesday's election result, her former classmate and neighbor.
 "In that respect she was different from us."

 If Donald was something of a troublemaker in his younger days, Melania was the opposite -- a reserved and diplomatic presence on the playground outside the modest concrete apartment where she grew up.